dpak11/blockchain/README.md

 	`userdata` is an object that may contain username(or userid), amount, etc..

-- List all blockchains
+- API to List all blockchains

 	> GET request to `http://localhost:3000/blockchain`

-- Send raw JSON data containing all the blocks.
-Each block is validated before adding it to the main BlockChain
+- API to POST raw JSON data containing all the blocks.
+Each block is validated before attaching to the main BlockChain

 	> POST request to `http://localhost:3000/blockchain`

 ### Phase-2 :

-- Create a Queue containing new transactions(userdata) that needs to be mined (PoW).
+- Create a Queue containing pending transactions(userdata) that needs to be mined (PoW) and added to BlockChain.

 - Maintain a database(MongoDB) containing `email id` of registered BlockChain users.

-- Manage individual blockchain users using hash verification (User password + Server Master Key).
+- Manage individual blockchain users using hash verification.

 ### Phase-3 :

-Decentralisation using Socket.IO
+1) Decentralisation using Socket.IO

+2) For Javascript Developers: A Code block that needs to be added(integrated) into the website of the user(developer) that will automatically receive and transmit latest copy of blockchain.

+3) For Non-developers: Registered Users should be able to manually download a copy of latest BlockChain on click of a button.
+This is not required if (2) is implemented

+4) For Non-developers: Registered Users should also be able to upload the BlockChain into the Network.
+This is not required if (2) is implemented